jsdclxvi/Reforestation/README.md

-## I went to the zoo the other day, there was only one dog in it.
-It was a shitzu.
+## What is worse then finding a worm in your Apple?
+Finding half a worm in your Apple.